-Diversity enhances innovation by offering different perspectives, which leads to more innovative solutions, helping us push the frontiers of discovery.
+Diversity enhances innovation by offering different perspectives, which leads to more innovative solutions and better outcomes.

-By addressing workplace barriers to advancing gender equity, both men and women across all disciplines benefit.
+By addressing workplace barriers to advancing gender equity, people of all genders across all disciplines benefit.
 This will help us retain our best scientists and innovators and ensure Australia’s research and development excellence is maintained.

-Organisations using the Athena SWAN framework in the UK have improved gender diversity and bolstered representation of women in leadership in STEMM.
+Organisations using the Athena SWAN framework have improved gender diversity and bolstered representation of women in leadership in STEMM.

 Scientists in these organisations have experienced greater career satisfaction and fairness in workload allocation, and increased opportunities for training and development.
 This has led to transformations in workplace culture.

-Our proud commitment to gender equity in the workplace was recognised with an Athena SWAN International Bronze Award – the highest recognition currently available in Australia – from SAGE.
+Our proud commitment to gender equity in the workplace was recognised with an Athena SWAN International Bronze Award in 2018.

-As part of our award we developed the SAGE Action Plan 2019-2022’.
-This plan includes initiatives that are already underway at Swinburne, and outlines new actions we can undertake to improve the attraction, promotion and retention of women and gender minorities in STEMM.
+As part of our award we developed the SAGE Action Plan 2019 – 2022.
+This plan commenced implementation in January 2019 and included actions to improve the attraction, promotion and retention of women and increase diversity in STEMM.